q-bitx/Source-/README.md

 ## What this is / what this is not

- This is a Bitcoin-style chain that: mines blocks with SHA256d validates and spends PQ scripts
+ This is a Blockchain that:
+ mines blocks with SHA256d
+ validates and spends PQ scripts